allebb/pirrot/README.md

 ## Features

-* Operate a Simplex or Duplex (since version 2.0.0) repeater from a Raspberry Pi 2, 3, 4, Zero or Zero W!
+* Operate a Simplex or Duplex repeater system (since version 2.0.0) - By default, Pirrot runs as a Simplex repeater!
-* An optional web interface (disabled by default for lower spec hardware) to update settings, view system resource usage, access (download, play or delete) audio recordings.
+* Optional web admin interface to update settings, view system resource usage, access (download, play or delete) audio recordings.
-* Ability to enable or disable automatic repeater identifier (disabled by default).
+* Optional automatic repeater identification broadcasts (disabled by default).
-* Ability to "speak" the PL/CTCSS tone as part of the repeater ident broadcast.
+* Ability to "speak" the PL/CTCSS tone as part of the repeater identification broadcast.
-* Ability to configure the repeater to "speak" identify itself phonetically automatically on a schedule.
+* Ability to transmit a custom (MP3 file recording) broadcast or repeater identification message.
-* Ability to transmit a custom (MP3 file) broadcast/repeater identification message.
+* Ability to broadcast custom Text-to-speech messages.
 * Ability to trigger repeater transmission on VOX (voice activation) or COR (carrier signal from radio to trigger a PTT relay).
-* Save recordings of received transmissions (disabled by default).
+* Optionally enable or disable recordings of received transmissions (disabled by default).
-* Ability to automatically backup and archive audio recordings to a remote server (FTP and FTPS supported).
+* Optionally automatically backup and archive audio recordings to a remote server (FTP and FTPS supported).
-* Ability to automatically purge old recording from the SD card (if not using automatic remote archiving).
+* Automatically purge old recording from the SD card (if not using automatic remote archiving).
-* Integration with GPS hardware for "field" or "mobile" operations, ensuring the RPi has accurate satellite time.
+* Optional integration with GPS hardware for "field" or "mobile" operations, ensuring the RPi has accurate time (using the atomic clocks from GPS satellites).
-* Optional Weather report broadcasts for your location (requires an internet connection and a free [OpenWeatherMap account](https://openweathermap.org/) API key)
+* Optional weather report broadcasts for a specified location (requires an internet connection and a free [OpenWeatherMap account](https://openweathermap.org/) API key)
-* Optional Google Text-To-Speech for translatable broadcasts and generating synthesised weather report broadcasts (requires an internet connection and a [Google Cloud](https://console.cloud.google.com/?pli=1)  API Key)
+* Optional Google Text-To-Speech functionality for translatable broadcasts and generating synthesised weather report broadcasts (requires an internet connection and a [Google Cloud](https://console.cloud.google.com/?pli=1)  API Key)
 * Ability to dispatch a web hook when the repeater is activated (requires an internet connection)
-* Ability to optionally delay the transmission of Simplex messages for a configurable time period.
+* Ability to optionally delay the transmission of simplex messages for a configurable time period.
 * Ability to set a custom courtesy tone on end of transmission.

 See the full list of configuration items (features) on the [CONFIGURATION page](CONFIGURATION.md).